BA3000/CPPDesignPattern/factoryMethod/doc/Note.md

 For example, imagine a game where you need different types of characters: warriors, wizards, and archers.
 Instead of hardcoding object creation (e.g., using `new` everywhere), a Factory Method allows you to delegate this process to subclasses, making your code more flexible and easier to extend.

+## When to Use Factory Method

+* When you don't know beforehand the exact types and dependencies of the projects your code should work with;
+* When providing frameworks or libraries with a way to extend its internal components;
+* When you want to save system resources by reusing existing objects instead of creating new objects (e.g., object pool).

 ## Pros

 1. It provides flexibility in object creation, allowing subclasses to decide which class to instantiate;